 2024 Marine Interns Blog Weeks 11 & 12

-Find out what our Marine Interns have been getting up to on their 9th and 10th week working at the Trust.
+Find out what our Marine Interns have been getting up to in their 11th and 12th weeks working at the Trust.

 The first week of September was mostly office based, which was ideal for us, as Ed and I had to create presentations for our project proposals.
 These were then circulated among the partners and relevant members of staff.
 We were given feedback that we could discuss and/or implement into our projects.
 I created a presentation for my smelt project, Ed created one for his circular economy project and we both created one for our native oyster project.
 Unfortunately, we were unable to create a project proposal for our joint natural capital project as we were still defining the scope of this project.
 With halfway presentations not far off we are just going to present what we have there instead of having a proposal and a halfway presentation.